 Bull shark teeth grow in rows.
 Each row has about seven teeth, and there are around 50 rows of teeth in the jaws.
 Making a total of around 350 teeth in the mouth when fully equipped.

-A typical male bull shark length is around seven feet.
-A female may reach almost eight feet.
-The largest bull shark was reported to be about 13 feet in length.
-Weight varies according to length – from 209 to 285 lbs depending on whether females are pregnant.
+A typical male bull shark’s length is around 7ft (3.5m).
+A female may reach almost 8ft (4m).
+The largest bull shark ever reported was about 13 ft (7m) in length.
+Weight varies according to length – from 200lb (90kg) to 300lb (130kg) depending on whether females are pregnant.
 Bull shark size is relevant to males and females as the male is longer and lighter.
-The females shorter and heavier.
+The females are shorter and heavier.

-Bull sharks can live in both fresh water and salt water environments.
-They have a special gland which enables them to get rid of excess salt in the sea, or to conserve it in rivers, lakes, and streams.
+Bull sharks can live in both freshwater and saltwater environments.
+They have a special gland that enables them to get rid of excess salt in the sea or to conserve it in rivers, lakes, and streams.
 The kidneys and liver automatically adjust to cope with the amount of salt present in the water.

 How long can a bull shark live?

-A healthy bull shark lifespan is around 12 years, but records indicate that 16 years can be achieved.
+A healthy male bull shark lifespan is around 13 years and 17 years for females but records indicate that 25 years can be achieved.